Jobboard Finder’s opinion

 Reactivity: They answer very fast on chat support and are quite helpful!

-Special features: The profile visibility options; the answer rate (which lets employee know how active an employer is on the website); the cute images for those without profile pictures; the next button; the employer feedback; company ratings; the Youtube videos; the app; Jobocop (on Facebook); the animals dressed up in human clothes.
+Special features: The profile visibility options; the cute images for those without profile pictures; the next button; the employer feedback; company ratings; the Youtube videos; the app; Jobocop (on Facebook); the price calculator; the coaching; the blog (on the casual page).

 Verdict: We love BestJobs!
 The job board is original, and is expanding to the rest of Europe.
 We’re excited to see how it will continue to evolve over time.